jangsa/share/SecretNFTs/LazySealing/asset_backed_secretnfts.md

 ## How to seal?
 The problem is "how to keep asset's availability while it is secured".
-Answer actually depends on the type of target property.
+Its answer depends on the type of target property.
 For example:
 1. Effect of cars can be disabled by smart locks (door locks & engine suspension).
 1. Effect of solar panels can be taken by control over power transmission.